hhaji/Deep-Learning/Recitation-Assignments/README.md

 **Seminar Presentations**: Bahman 12 within the [Skype Group](https://join.skype.com/kJ6WepEDrsnt).
 Please prepare 5 to 10 slides for the presentation.
 Each student will have 10 minutes to talk and 5 minutes to answer questions.
 Professor, course staff, and possibly other researchers will attend.
 Therefore, practice to perfectly present your project.
 Presentations are also considered in the score of the project.
 The program of the seminar will be announced prior to the event.

-    Deep Learning Projects' Seminar will be on Sunday, Bahman 19!
+    Deep Learning Projects' Seminar will be on Sunday, Bahman 19 at 13:00!

 **Please consult with your mentor for more information!**